How do private loans compare to GradPLUS loans?

 The information below is only relevant if you are a graduate student.
 If you are an undergraduate, you cannot use a GradPLUS loan.

-GradPLUS loans offer a fixed interest rate for the life of the loan which is the same for all borrowers (currently 6.41%) while most (but not all) private loans are based on a variable rate that is based on your credit strength.
+GradPLUS loans offer a fixed interest rate for the life of the loan which is the same for all borrowers (currently 7.21% for the 2014-15 academic year) while most (but not all) private loans are based on a variable rate that is based on your credit strength.
 Keep in mind that most lenders offer incentives to lower the rate you might actually pay.
 The variable rate used for private loans is credit-based and will increase and/or decrease according to the market environment.

 GradPLUS loans are based on a 10-year repayment that begins 60 days following the final disbursement, although this can be deferred in many cases until you graduate.
 Private loans offer variable repayment terms.
 Most are in the range of 12-15 years for repayment.